Piet Keizer

 Petrus Johannes "Piet" Keizer (14 June 1943 – 10 February 2017) was a Dutch professional footballer who played as a left winger.

 As part of the "Total Football" Ajax Amsterdam team of the 1960s and 1970s, Keizer was particularly notable during the successive managerial tenures of Rinus Michels and Stefan Kovacs (1965–1973).
 He is widely considered one of the greatest players in Dutch football history.
 Dutch writer Nico Scheepmaker once said: "Cruyff is the best, but Keizer is the better one".

 Club career

-Keizer totalled 490 official matches for Ajax, scoring 189 goals between 1961 and 1974.
-He played predominantly on the left-wing and with Ajax won three consecutive European Cups (1971, 1972, 1973), having lost the 1969 European Cup final to A.C.
-Milan.
-Also with Ajax, he won six Eredivisie titles, five KNVB Cups, two European Super Cups, one Intercontinental Cup and one Intertoto Cup.
+Keizer totalled 489 official matches for Ajax, scoring 189 goals between 1961 and 1974, and is a member of the Club van 100 at Ajax, a list of players playing more than 100 official games for the club.
+He made his debut in the first team on 5 February 1961 against Feyenoord.
+He played predominantly on the left-wing and with Ajax, he won three consecutive European Cups (1971, 1972, 1973), having lost the 1969 European Cup final to AC Milan.
+In addition, he won six Eredivisie titles, five KNVB Cups, two European Super Cups, one Intercontinental Cup and one Intertoto Cup.

+In March 1964, Keizer got seriously injured during a KNVB Cup match against DWS; a critical surgery was needed due to a skull fracture and a blood clot in his brains.

 In August 1973, under new Ajax manager George Knobel, the Ajax players voted in a secret ballot for Keizer to be the team's next captain, ahead of Johan Cruyff.
 Just weeks later Cruyff left Ajax to join Barcelona.